GH-X-ST/Aeronautical-Engineering-Imperial/Contributing.md

 You are welcome to contribute by: <br>
-* Adding missing notes or summaries for listed modules <br>
+* Adding missing materials for listed modules <br>
 * Improving clarity, structure, or correctness of existing notes <br>
 * Fixing typos or formatting issues <br>
 * Sharing references, textbooks, or external resources <br>